top of page

 Contents I recommend studying

-Knowledge + Reflection + Acceptance + Action = Good Life
+Knowledge (Study, observation, perception) + Reflection + Acceptance + Strategy + Action (Courage, caution and rhythm) = Good Life

 DOKKODO